microsoft/mixed-reality-extension-sdk-samples/README.md

 https://github.com/Microsoft/mixed-reality-extension-sdk/blob/master/README.md).

 ## Sample Descriptions
-* Hello World - shows a text that animates when highlighting or clicking on a cube
+* Hello World - Shows text and a cube that animates when highlighted or clicked.
+Demonstrates basic scene creation and interaction.
-* Solar System - loads a 3d model for each planet, generates keyframe animations, and when all assets are ready, start all animations simultaneously.
+* Solar System - Loads a 3d model for each planet and animates planetary motion.
+Demonstrates animation generation and more advanced scene creation.
+* Tic-Tac-Toe - The classic game also known as "Noughts & Crosses".
+Demonstrates gameplay with win/lose conditions.
+* Wear A Hat - Users can choose a hat from a menu and it will appear on their head.
+Demonstrates attachments.

 ## Contributing